 CHANGE STARTS AT HOME

-In the past decade, I’ve worked on several global communications campaigns, with a focus on raising awareness on environmental issues and their impact on business and marginalized communities.
-I was one of an army of climate advocates who played a role in achieving the Paris Climate Agreement.
+In the past decade, I’ve worked on several global communications campaigns, with a focus on raising awareness about environmental issues and their impact about business and marginalized communities.
+I was one of an army of climate advocates who played a role in achieving the Paris climate Agreement.

 Fully realizing the scale of the climate emergency and my responsibility as a parent, it dawned on me — how on earth do I communicate the climate crisis to the most important person in my world, my 5 year old son Arjun?